-- Before compliance filings are submitted, open a six-month engagement period with Relevant State Entities (more on Relevant State Entities below) and provide a forum to negotiate cost allocation methods.
-Order 1920-A allows Relevant State Entities to request an additional six months for the state engagement process.
-If the state engagement process is extended, the transmission providers' compliance deadline will be extended by an identical amount.
-Order 1920-A further requires that transmission providers need to do more than simply provide a forum for the Relevant State Entities to participate in the state engagement process.
-The transmission providers now must also actively participate in the discussions if the Relevant State Entities so request. - Consider informing governor's offices and relevant legislative committees about the Orders and its potential importance for the state from a policy, economic development, and reliability perspective and how it may affect existing energy goals and plans. - Develop at least a 20-year long-term regional transmission plan every five years that identifies and evaluates proposed transmission facilities using at least three scenarios with reference to seven specified transmission benefits.
-(See textbox above.)
-Order 1920-A clarifies that transmission providers must develop three long-term scenarios but allows for additional scenarios if requested by the Relevant State Entities.
-It also specifies that identification of Long-Term Transmission Needs should rely on economic and reliability drivers. - Commence regional transmission planning within one year after the compliance filing deadline.
-Order 1920-A modified this to allow a planning region to request a date up to two-years from the compliance deadline. - Develop cost allocation methods that may include a state agreement process negotiated with the Relevant State Entity responsible for electric utility regulation or siting transmission.
-Order 1920-A strengthens the role of Relevant State Entities to specifically require that transmission providers must include any agreed-upon cost allocation methods or state agreement processes in their compliance filings. - Address generation-interconnection-related needs that have arisen multiple times but have not yet been resolved. - Consider the use of grid-enhancing technologies (GETs). - · Reevaluate transmission facilities to address delays and cost overruns. - Enhance the stakeholder process for reviewing local transmission planning. - Update interregional transmission coordination processes to consider new longterm regional transmission planning requirements.
+- Before compliance filings are submitted, open a six-month engagement period with relevant state entities and provide a forum to negotiate cost allocation methods. - Consider informing governor's offices and relevant legislative committees about the Order and its potential importance for the state from a policy, economic development, and reliability perspective and how it may affect existing energy goals and plans. - Develop at least a 20-year long-term regional transmission plan every five years that identifies and evaluates proposed transmission facilities using at least three scenarios with reference to seven specified transmission benefits.
+(See textbox above.) - Develop cost allocation methods that may include a state agreement process negotiated with the relevant state entity responsible for electric utility regulation or siting transmission. - Address generation-interconnection-related needs that have arisen multiple times but have not yet been resolved. - Consider the use of grid-enhancing technologies (GETs). - Reevaluate transmission facilities to address delays and cost overruns. - Enhance the stakeholder process for reviewing local transmission planning. - Update interregional transmission coordination processes to consider new longterm regional transmission planning requirements.

-In response to Order 1920 and Order 1920-A, NASEO recommends that State Energy Offices consider the following activities:
+In response to Order 1920, NASEO recommends that State Energy Offices consider the following activities:

-• Track FERC rehearing and compliance filing processes that are required of the state's transmission providers in response to Order 1920 and Order 1920-A.

-- Work with their governor's office, public utility commission, and, as applicable, the energy infrastructure siting authority (Figure 1) to prepare and participate in the State Agreement Process to establish a transmission cost allocation policy.3 - Prepare input for the transmission planning process, including finalizing integrated resource plans, developing a list of priorities that should be included in the planning process and scenario development, and providing data and other information to shape possible planning scenarios for consideration, including relevant state laws. - Prepare input on evaluation criteria and benefit calculations of proposed transmission facilities identified during the planning process. - Consider the use of voluntary, alternative cost allocation methods for a specific facility, to voluntarily fund the cost (or a portion) of a facility. - Seek data and analysis from sources such as the U.S. Department of Energy and National Laboratories. - Update policymakers and stakeholders as the Orders' implementation and planning process unfolds.
-Evaluate how implementation of these FERC Orders works in concert with state policies and continue addressing holistic approaches to energy policies with an eye to funding, resilience, energy security, and other priorities.
+- Track FERC rehearing and compliance filing processes that are required of the state's transmission providers in response to Order 1920. - Work with their governor's office, public utility commission, and, as applicable, the energy infrastructure siting authority (Figure 1) to prepare for participation in the State Agreement Process to establish a transmission cost allocation policy. - Prepare input for the transmission planning process, including finalizing integrated resource plans, developing a list of priorities that should be included in the planning process and scenario development, and providing data and other information to shape possible planning scenarios for consideration, including relevant state laws. - Prepare input on evaluation criteria and benefit calculations of proposed transmission facilities identified during the planning process. - Consider the use of voluntary, alternative cost allocation methods for a specific facility, to voluntarily fund the cost (or a portion) of a facility. - Seek data and analysis from sources such as the U.S. Department of Energy and National Laboratories. - Update policymakers and stakeholders as the Order's implementation and planning process unfolds.Evaluate how implementation of this FERC Order works in concert with state policies and continue addressing holistic approaches to energy policies with an eye to funding, resilience, energy security, and other priorities.